 Let’s take a look at how you can reduce your baby’s exposure to harmful ingredients by making your own baby care products with some easy recipes.
 And even if DIY isn’t your thing, keep reading because I’ve got some great label-reading tips and tools to share too.

 DIY should I?

 Conventional wipes may contain synthetic fragrance and harmful preservative chemicals.
-Homemade wipes solution is easy to make, and contains skin soothing ingredients to help prevent diaper rash.
-Reduce waste by using reusable cloths (and no extra laundry if you’re already cloth diapering!).
+Homemade wipe solution is easy to make, and contains skin-soothing ingredients to help prevent diaper rash.
+Reduce waste by using reusable cloths (and you'll have no extra laundry if you’re already cloth diapering!).